nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### Adding a service to a vehicle: `add service`
 Adds a service to perform on the specified vehicle plate number.

-Format: `addservice v/VEHICLE_ID t/SERVICE_TYPE [s/STATUS] [d/DESCRIPTION]`
+Format: `addservice v/VEHICLE_ID [l/SERIVCE LENGTH (days)] [s/STATUS] [d/DESCRIPTION]`

 Examples:
-* `add service v/10 t/standard s/in progress d/Customer says abc`
+* `addservice v/10 s/in progress d/Customer says abc`
-* `add service v/10 t/standard` \
+* `addservice v/10 t/standard l/10` \
-Note: Adding service without specifying the type of service will default to “to repair”
+Note: Adding service without specifying the type of service will default to “to repair” \
+Note: Adding service without specifying the service length will default to 7 days

 ### Adding a customer appointment: `add appointment`
 Adds a customer appointment to the system.